-Mandated Services Aid (MSA) is a New York State funded reimbursement program for nonpublic schools.
-The nonpublic schools receive reimbursement for the state mandates that they have met in the prior school year (July 1 to June 30).
-In order to receive reimbursement, the nonpublic school must have met the requirements of the mandate and have documentation to support it.
+Mandated Services Aid (MSA) is a New York State funded reimbursement program for religious and independent schools.
+The schools receive reimbursement for the state mandates that they have met in the prior school year (July 1 to June 30).
+In order to receive reimbursement, the school must have met the requirements of the mandate and have documentation to support it.
 The reimbursement request, or claim, must be processed via our online system.
 A full listing of the mandates and a brief explanation of each one follows this introduction.

 Guidelines, Announcement of Aid and forms for a particular school year are generally released in August of that year but are not due to the State until the following April.
 The opening of the MSA-CAP online system is dependent on the compilation of testing data and typically does not occur until mid-December.
 Schools are encouraged to download the guidelines and forms as early as possible to review any changes that may have occurred from the prior year and to have their data ready to enter into the system.
 While paper claims are still accepted, we encourage schools to learn and use the online system for faster processing and monitoring.
 Please note that paper claims will need to be processed by Department staff and cannot be entered until such time that the online system is open.
 Schools are expected to monitor the progress of their own claims once entered in the system.

-Nonpublic schools with questions on completing their claim are encouraged to first read the guidelines and then contact the MSA-CAP office for assistance.
-Our goal is for all nonpublic schools to file correctly and timely.
+Religious and Independent schools with questions about completing their claim are encouraged to first read the guidelines and then contact the MSA-CAP office for assistance.
+Our goal is for all religious and independent schools to file correctly and timely.
 When visiting the MSA-CAP web page, venture on to the Recordkeeping section.
-It has a complete listing of material that a school should keep on hand for every claim, and it will help prepare a non-public school in the event of a claim review.
+It has a complete listing of material that a school should keep on hand for every claim, and it will help prepare a school in the event of a claim review.

 There are currently sixteen mandates available for reimbursement.
 After this introduction, we will be explaining these currently available mandates.
 The Announcement of Aid document, normally released in August with the new MSA-CAP claim forms, highlights changes/updates to the MSA-CAP program.